-2.3.
-How does GPS Support Chargebacks?
+2.3 How does GPS Support Chargebacks?

 As a Program Manager or card issuer, your cardholders should have a means to contact you directly to raise disputes about a transaction on their account.
 This is typically via a call centre number printed on their card or advertised on your website.
 When a cardholder queries a transaction, you can use the GPS Smart Client application to view details of the transaction.
 Smart Client also provides a facility to enable you to raise and manage chargebacks (Note that this is only available for Mastercard issuers in Europe/UK at present).
-See How to create and view chargebacks on Smart Client.
+See Managing Chargebacks on Smart Client.